MicrosoftDocs/win32/desktop-src/medfound/enumerating-video-capture-devices.md

 ---
-Description: 'This topic describes how to enumerate the video capture devices on the user''s system, and how create an instance of a device.' ms.assetid: 'b1267478-329b-4e46-a2ed-1ec11d2e2e6d'
+Description: 'This topic describes how to enumerate the video capture devices on the user's system, and how create an instance of a device.' ms.assetid: 'b1267478-329b-4e46-a2ed-1ec11d2e2e6d'
 title: Enumerating Video Capture Devices
 ---